 You can randomise a list of items by putting an =RAND() function next to each (generating random numbers), and then using Data => Sort on that column.
 This is excellent for picking a random sample.

 5. Stay curious

 Perhaps the best advice I can give is to keep looking for opportunities to learn.
 I have been writing a weekly blog on Excel for over eight years now, and I am still learning new things all the time!
 I usually recommend that, if it’s taking you 15 minutes or more to complete a task manually, you should look to learn a better method instead.

-As a student you can join the Excel Community for free.
+As a student you can join the Excel Community using ITEXSTUDENT discount code.
 I particularly recommend checking out the Spreadsheet Competency Framework for an idea of your current level, and what to learn next in order to advance.